-In this paper, we suggest to leverage a three-stage paradigm ("pre-training + continual pretraining + fine-tuning") instead of the traditional two-stage paradigm ("pre-training + finetuning").
-The effects of the intermediate stage is tested on two downstream tasks of moral understanding.
-Specifically, the continual pre-training is categorized in two types, task-adaptive and domain-adaptive, with the aim of enriching the language model with task- and domainawareness knowledge.
+In this paper, we suggest to leverage a three-phase paradigm ("pre-training + further pre-training + fine-tuning") instead of the traditional two-phase paradigm ("pre-training + fine-tuning").
+The effects of the intermediate phase is tested on two downstream tasks of moral understanding.
+Specifically, the further pre-training is categorized in two types, task-adaptive and domain-adaptive, with the aim of enriching the language model with task- and domain-awareness knowledge.
 Task-adaptive pre-training refers to further pre-training on unlabeled training corpus for target tasks before fine-tuning on labeled corpus.
-As for domain-adaptive pretraining, we utilize corpora from two different domains including moral culture and commonsense knowledge.
+As for domain-adaptive pre-training, we utilize corpora from two different domains including moral culture and commonsense knowledge.
 To be specific, the corpus about moral culture is composed of Vernacular Chinese of Confucius theory.
 Furthermore, we linearize the triples of a Chinese commonsense knowledge graph into readable natural language sentences for incremental domain-adaptive pre-training.
 Experimental results reveals the effectiveness of our method, and requires paying attention to specific task property and the relevance between the domains and the target task.
-Continual pre-training performs better when the language model is more adaptable to the downstream tasks or when the content of the continual pre-training corpus is more supportive for them.
+Further pre-training performs better when the language model is more adaptable to the downstream tasks or when the content of the further pre-training corpus is more supportive for them.
 Larger-scale pre-training over multitasks and multi-domains is of high computational cost but still necessary, especially in low-resource settings.
-For future work, we will figure out a better way to make the best of the corpora of continual pre-training, such as novel pre-training strategies and preferable data preparation.
+For future work, we will figure out a better way to make the best of the corpora of further pre-training, such as novel pre-training strategies and preferable data preparation.